davidrozwod/kiwi_sort/README.md

 #3 - Install pandas library (pip install pandas)

+#4 - data.csv in the same folder as the code

 # Sorting Techniques
 The sorting techniques chosen for this project are as follow: